ruricolist/serapeum/reference.md

      (-> mod-fixnum+ (fixnum fixnum) fixnum)
      (defun mod-fixnum+ (x y) ...)

+## `(check-the type-spec &body (form))`

+Cross between CHECK-TYPE and THE for inline type checking.
+The syntax is the same as THE; the semantics are the same as CHECK-TYPE.

 # Definitions

 ## `(def var &body (val &optional (doc nil docp)))`